Boulder Electric Dryer Outlet Installation: Your Safe Installation Guide | Titus Skip to main content

 Electric Dryer Outlet Requirements

 Before purchasing an electric dryer, it's important to check the outlet requirements for the specific model you are interested in.
-Most electric dryers require a 220 electric dryer plugs, which is different from the standard 120-volt outlet used for smaller appliances.
+Most electric dryers require a 220 electric dryer plugs with cover plate, which is different from the standard 120-volt outlet used for smaller appliances.
 This means that you will need a dedicated circuit for your electric dryer receptacle, as it cannot be shared with other appliances.
 Additionally, the outlet should be grounded and have a three-prong plug to ensure safety.

 Dryer Plug Types